 - “As mankind, with the march of time, becomes more noble and elevated, the newspaper, which is at once the leader and the follower of public sentiment, must share in this.
 Therefore I should say the newspaper of the twentieth century must be conducted on a higher plane.
 Its great aim must be to instruct and purify rather than merely amuse for an idle hour and increase its circulation by pandering to the baser instincts of humanity.
 There are a few striking instances among the leading newspapers of this day where the desire for gain is not made the paramount consideration.
 In the twentieth century, this will become more and more apparent, for incentives to the contrary course which exist now will disappear.
 The newspaper of the next century will be guided by the hand of strictest truth and honor, for policy, if not conscience, will make it so.”

 Perhaps the most troubling part of this story is the fact that of the 13 newspapers polled in this 1895 exercise, only four are still being published today.
 That none of the editors could foresee the demise of their own newspapers is not surprising to me.

-The 1890s were an optimistic decade in American history with a young nation just beginning to flex its political and economic muscles on the world stage.
+The 1890s was an optimistic decade in American history, with a young nation just beginning to flex its political and economic muscles on the world stage.

-Given the gloomy, often deplorable world we live in today with its poverty and wars waged by religious fanatics like ISIL with its beheadings and mutilation of innocents; its pervasive drug use; the decline of the traditional family; the inexorable secularization of society and with it the relentless obliteration of morality, integrity and civility; I wonder how today’s 21st Century editors would foretell the world of the 22d Century.
+Given the gloomy, often deplorable world we live in today with its poverty and wars waged by zealous fanatics; its pervasive drug use; the decline of the traditional family; the inexorable secularization of society, and with it, the relentless obliteration of morality, integrity, and civility; I wonder how today’s 21st Century editors would foretell the world of the 22d Century.